joeybutton/quick_mongo/README.md

-# flyght
+# Quick Mongo
-InfoVis Final Project data server
+A quick setup tool for going from CSV to a restful Node/Mongo server in minutes

-Dependencies: node, npm, mongodb
+Dependencies: node, npm, mongodb, python

-To download the flight data and populate the server, run:
+To download the your data and populate the server, run:

-**NOTE--** *This will take up to 12GBs of space*

     ./configure

-To Download dependencies:
+To download node dependencies:

  	npm install